urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 In the final **step 8**, two approaches to systematic hyper-parameter search are presented: **Grid Search** and **Randomized Search**.
 While the former exhaustively considers all parameter combinations for given values, the latter selects a number of candidates from a parameter space with a particular random distribution.

 In November 2022, the **Artificial Intelligence Conference** took place in Dresden, which was hosted by the German Social Accident Insurance (DGUV).
-There, the current tutorial was presented to interested ML newcomers in the technical occupational safety and health of the social accident insurance institutions as part of a separate **Getting Started** workshop.
+There, the current tutorial was presented to interested ML newcomers in the technical occupational safety and health of the social accident insurance institutions as part of a separate **Getting Started Workshop**.
 <!-- #endregion -->

 <!-- #region tags=[] jp-MarkdownHeadingCollapsed=true tags=[] -->